qdm12/gluetun/README.md

     ```

     </p></details>
-- <details><summary>Access ports of containers connected to PIA, all in the same *docker-compose.yml*</summary><p>
+- <details><summary>Access ports of containers connected to PIA, all in the same docker-compose.yml</summary><p>

-    To access port `8000` of container `xyz` and `9000` of container `abc` connected to PIA, you can put all the configuration in
+    To access port `8000` of container `xyz` and `9000` of container `abc` connected to PIA, you could use:
-    one single *docker-compose.yml* file.
-According to [issue 21](https://github.com/qdm12/private-internet-access-docker/issues/21),
-    this should do (**untested**):

     ```yml
     version: '3'
     services:
       pia:
         image: qmcgaw/private-internet-access
         container_name: pia
         cap_add:
           - NET_ADMIN
         devices:
           - /dev/net/tun
         environment:
+          - USER=js89ds7
-        - USER=
+          - PASSWORD=8fd9s239G
+        ports:
-        - PASSWORD=
+          - 8000:8000/tcp
-        - REGION=
+          - 9000:9000/tcp
       abc:
         image: abc
         container_name: abc
         network_mode: "service:pia"
+      xyz:
+        image: xyz
+        container_name: xyz
+        network_mode: "service:pia"
+    ```

+    </p></details>

+- <details><summary>Access ports of containers connected to PIA, all in the same docker-compose.yml, using a reverse proxy</summary><p>

+    To access port `8000` of container `xyz` and `9000` of container `abc` connected to PIA, you will need a reverse proxy such as `qmcgaw/caddy-scratch` (you can build it for **ARM**, see its [readme](https://github.com/qdm12/caddy-scratch))

+    1. Create the file *Caddyfile*

+        ```sh
+        touch Caddyfile
+        chown 1000 Caddyfile
+        # chown 1000 because caddy-scratch runs as user ID 1000 by default
+        chmod 600 Caddyfile
+        ```

+        with this content:

+        ```ruby
+        :8000 {
+            proxy / xyz:8000
+        }
+        :9000 {
+            proxy / abc:9000
+        }
+        ```

+        You can of course make more complicated Caddyfile (such as proxying `/xyz` to xyz:8000 and `/abc` to abc:9000, just ask me!)

+    1. Use this example:

+        ```yml
+        version: '3'
+        services:
+          pia:
+            image: qmcgaw/private-internet-access
+            container_name: pia
+            cap_add:
+              - NET_ADMIN
+            devices:
+              - /dev/net/tun
+            environment:
+              - USER=js89ds7
+              - PASSWORD=8fd9s239G
+          piaproxy:
+            image: qmcgaw/caddy-scratch
+            container_name: piaproxy
             ports:
               - 8000:8000/tcp
+              - 9000:9000/tcp
+            external_links:
+              - pia:xyz
+              - pia:abc
+            volumes:
+              - ./Caddyfile:/Caddyfile:ro
+          abc:
+            image: abc
+            container_name: abc
+            network_mode: "service:pia"
           xyz:
             image: xyz
             container_name: xyz
             network_mode: "service:pia"
-      ports:
-        - 9000:9000/tcp
         ```

     </p></details>
 - <details><summary>Connect to the PIA through an HTTP proxy (i.e. with Firefox)</summary><p>

-    *I cannot make it so far sadly.. maybe someone can enlighten !*
+    *This is in progress, using Tiny Proxy, thanks for waiting !*

     </p></details>